trapexit/mergerfs/README.md

 are some settings which need to be set in order for mergerfs to work with it.

 It should be noted that NFS and FUSE (the technology mergerfs uses) do not work perfectly with one another due to certain design choices in FUSE (and mergerfs.)
 Due to these issues it is generally recommended to use SMB when possible till situations change.
-That said issues should still be reported.
-NFS is not really recommended but it isn't unsupported.
+That said mergerfs should generally work as an export of NFS and issues discovered should still be reported.

+To ensure compatibility between mergerfs and NFS use the following settings.

 mergerfs settings:
 * noforget
 * inodecalc=path-hash
-* export-support=false (only available in v2.40.0 and above)

 NFS export settings:
 * fsid=UUID